zachalbert/ldthw/_layout/015-layout-grids-fixed-width.md

   - responsive web design
 ---

-In the [last exercise](LINKME), you set up a fluid width grid.
-That Type of grid will stretch and shrink in proportion to the different device widths that view it.
-That may work fine for certain cases like web apps, but you'll want to use a fixed width grid for text-heavy designs like blogs and content sites.
+In the [last exercise](LINKME), you set up a fluid width layout grid on a mobile frame.
+That type of grid will stretch and shrink in proportion to the different device widths that view it.
+That may work fine for certain cases like web apps where your goal is to maximize real estate, but you'll want to use a fixed width grid for text-heavy designs like blogs and content sites.

 When designing for written content, you can greatly enhance readability by using a [sensible typographic measure](LINKME), or line length.
-A fixed width grid will allow you to control for optimal line length much easier than with a fluid width grid.
+As a reminder, the optimal line length you're going for is 45-75 characters.
+A fixed width grid will allow you to control for that line length much easier than with a fluid width grid.

 ### Fixed Grids Are Tied to Screen Widths